ptommasi/rclone-sync-on-environment-variable/README.md

 .picasa.ini
 ```

 Configure rclone
 ----------------

-For this step you have to use the rclone command line to execute `rclone config`, I used it on my personal laptop (i.e. `brew install rclone` for Mac), but you can use a vanilla rclone container for that too.
+For this step you have to use the rclone command line to execute `rclone config`.
+I used it on my personal laptop (i.e. `brew install rclone` for Mac, quite handy), but you can use a vanilla rclone container for that too.
+There is plenty of documentation online that could help you, so I won't spend too much time on it (and I don't call myself an expert of the rclone cli either).

-Please refer to the official [rclone guide for pclone](https://rclone.org/pcloud/), but at the end you'll get a sample configuration file that looks like this:
+Please refer to the official [rclone guide for pclone](https://rclone.org/pcloud/), but at the end you'll get a configuration file that looks like this:
 ```
 [remoteName]
 type = pcloud
 token = {"access_token":"access_token_goes_here","token_type":"bearer","expiry":"0001-01-01T00:00:00Z"}
 ```

-BUT, what I highly recommend, is to **use an encrypted target folder instead**:
+BUT, what I highly recommend, is to **use an encrypted target folder instead**.
+This is my configuration:
 ```
 [pCloud]
 type = pcloud